 1. Stabilisation shall be carried out only for a limited time period.

-2. In respect of shares and other securities equivalent to shares, the time period referred to in paragraph 1 shall, in the case of a significant distribution in the form of an initial offer publicly announced, start on the date of commencement of trading of the relevant securities on the concerned trading venue and end no later than 30 calendar days thereafter.
+2. In respect of shares and other securities equivalent to shares, the time period referred to in paragraph 1 shall, in the case of a significant distribution in the form of an initial offer publicly announced, start on the date of commencement of trading of the securities on the concerned trading venue and end no later than 30 calendar days thereafter.

-3. Where the initial offer publicly announced takes place in a Member State that permits trading prior to the commencement of trading on a trading venue, the time period referred to in paragraph 1 shall start on the date of adequate public disclosure of the final price of the relevant securities and last no longer than 30 calendar days thereafter.
-Such trading shall be carried out in compliance with the rules, if any, of the trading venue on which the relevant securities are to be admitted to trading, including any rules concerning public disclosure and trade reporting.
+3. Where the initial offer publicly announced takes place in a Member State that permits trading prior to the commencement of trading on a trading venue, the time period referred to in paragraph 1 shall start on the date of adequate public disclosure of the final price of the securities and last no longer than 30 calendar days thereafter.
+Such trading shall be carried out in compliance with the rules, if any, of the trading venue on which the securities are to be admitted to trading, including any rules concerning public disclosure and trade reporting.

-4. In respect of shares and other securities equivalent to shares, the time period referred to in paragraph 1 shall, in the case of a significant distribution in the form of a secondary offer, start on the date of adequate public disclosure of the final price of the relevant securities and end no later than 30 calendar days after the date of allotment.
+4. In respect of shares and other securities equivalent to shares, the time period referred to in paragraph 1 shall, in the case of a significant distribution in the form of a secondary offer, start on the date of adequate public disclosure of the final price of the securities and end no later than 30 calendar days after the date of allotment.

-5. In respect of bonds and other forms of securitised debt (which are not convertible or exchangeable into shares or into other securities equivalent to shares), the time period referred to in paragraph 1 shall start on the date of adequate public disclosure of the terms of the offer of the relevant securities (i.e. including the spread to the benchmark, if any, once it has been fixed) and end, whatever is earlier, either no later than 30 calendar days after the date on which the issuer of the instruments received the proceeds of the issue, or no later than 60 calendar days after the date of allotment of the relevant securities.
+5. In respect of bonds and other forms of securitised debt (which are not convertible or exchangeable into shares or into other securities equivalent to shares), the time period referred to in paragraph 1 shall start on the date of adequate public disclosure of the terms of the offer of the securities (i.e. including the spread to the benchmark, if any, once it has been fixed) and end, whatever is earlier, either no later than 30 calendar days after the date on which the issuer of the instruments received the proceeds of the issue, or no later than 60 calendar days after the date of allotment of the securities.

-6. In respect of securitised debt convertible or exchangeable into shares or into other securities equivalent to shares, the time period referred to in paragraph 1 shall start on the date of adequate public disclosure of the final terms of the offer of the relevant securities and end, whatever is earlier, either no later than 30 calendar days after the date on which the issuer of the instruments received the proceeds of the issue, or no later than 60 calendar days after the date of allotment of the relevant securities.
+6. In respect of securitised debt convertible or exchangeable into shares or into other securities equivalent to shares, the time period referred to in paragraph 1 shall start on the date of adequate public disclosure of the final terms of the offer of the securities and end, whatever is earlier, either no later than 30 calendar days after the date on which the issuer of the instruments received the proceeds of the issue, or no later than 60 calendar days after the date of allotment of the securities.

 Article 7